Pros and Cons of Taking Reservations

 Here are some disadvantages of taking reservations.
 Although they may be fewer in number, their financial costs may outweigh any benefits.
 Some of them include:

-• Depending on how booked you might get, it may become much too difficult for some people to even dine at your business.
-This eliminates some customers from ever trying out your restaurant.
+• Depending on how booked you might get, it may become much too difficult for some people to ever try to dine at your business.
+This eliminates the potential for new customers.

 • Guests can reserve a spot and then not show up.
 This may cause you to have empty seats with no one to fill them.
 You may then be overstaffed which may cause you not to bring in the profits you had expected.

 • Because you may believe that you are all booked, you could be turning away potential paying customers who want to make a reservation.
-You will then lose any business that you may have had from the reservations of these paying customers.
+You will then lose any business that you may have had from the these paying customers who do not have reservations.
 This double loss could gravely affect your business.

 So how do you handle this?
 One common way is to take reservations for some events, like parties, while still saving enough tables for walk-in customers.
 Many businesses have gone this route.
 Whatever you decide, it will be a personal decision that will work best if it fits the needs and goals of your business.